5. Examples

 This example constructs a Gaussian process-based surrogate model for the response of a building structure given a ground motion time history.
 We are interested in the maximum inter-story drift/acceleration response determined in 14 structural parameters.

-This example constructs a Gaussian process-based surrogate model for the mean and variance of peak building responses subjected to ten different ground motions.
-The 2nd floor response of a six-story shear building model is investigated.
+This example constructs a Gaussian process-based surrogate model for the mean and variance of building responses subjected to ten different ground motions.
+A floor response of a six-story shear building model is investigated.

 In this example, the parameters of the STEEL02 material model in OpenSees are calibrated by Bayesian inference.
 Experimental data is passed in to quoFEM from an external file, and the output is the time-history of stress - a non-scalar response quantity.

-In this example, the goal is to demonstrate the use of PLoM model method to predict the response of the example truss under the given load.
+Consider the problem simulating response of a two-dimensional truss structure with uncertain material properties.
+The goal of the exercise is to demonstrate the use of ``PLoM model`` method under ``SimCenterUQ`` to predict the response of the truss under the given load.